ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 Our ring has 24 LEDs, so the second hand can be presented with the accuracy of 2.5s.
 To don't sacrifice this accuracy and get smooth operation we use quarter-second as base interval.
 Half-second would be enough but quarter-second is more accurate and works also well with 16 and 48 LEDs.

 The red, green and blue colors are used respectively for hour, minute and second hands.
 This allows us to use simple *or* operation for color blending.
-There is a *Color.Blend* method that can blend arbitrary colors but we are low of Flash so we prefer simplest possible solution.
+We have the *Color.Blend* method that can blend arbitrary colors but we're low of Flash so we prefer simplest possible solution.

 We redraw the clock only when the second hand moved.
 The: